By The Secret Traveller

 A lot of Kiwi's these days are coffee snobs, which means it pays to know where you can get a decent cup while you’re travelling.
 And that’s not as simple as you might think…

 While the bulk of the USA is filled with diners and cafes that get away with pouring stale percolated coffee or watery versions of espresso, there is hope, and it comes in the form of the Pacific North-West.
 Seattle – despite being the home of Starbucks – has great coffee, but the brew is even better in Portland, Oregon.
 There you’ll find a delicious cuppa treated with the respect it deserves.
+Find out more about travel to USA.

 What to order: Double Espresso

 No list of cities with great coffee would be complete without a mention of Melbourne.
 Though Sydney has pretty much caught up, and Brisbane is nipping at its heels, the best place to get your java hit is still the Victorian capital.
 This is a city that takes coffee almost laughably seriously, where bearded baristas serve up organic single-origin caffeine hits to the discerning masses.
+Find out more about travel to Australia.

 What to order: Piccolo Latte